luca-bergamini/WebApplication-Project/README.md

 - in the server terminal do the command `nodemon index.js`
 - in the client terminal do the command `npm run dev`

-now you can click the http... link displayed in the client terminal to have a look of the website
+now you can click the http... link displayed in the client terminal to have a look of the website.

+To login use the credentials written in the README file in the project folder.

+Enjoy😁🦾